testjavascript/nodejs-integration-tests-best-practices/README.md

 :white_check_mark:  **Do:** As part of initializing the DB (via docker-compose) run the data migration.
 Since this is a time consuming operation - Run this only in CI or if an explicit environment variable was specified.
 To allow developers to migrate in a development environment, create a dedicated test command which includes the environment variable flag

-Use npm script,
+Use npm script for this, migration is like the production mechanism

 <br/>

-👀 &nbsp; **Alternatives:** Use ORM sync - Important piece, migration, is left untested ❌;  no optimizations
+👀 &nbsp; **Alternatives:** Use ORM sync - Important piece, migration, is left untested ❌;  Migrate all the time with local disc check (without DB call)

 <br/>